 \textbf{Framework and Infrastructure}: Spec2Cov is able to run LLMs locally or use an API endpoint like OpenAI or Azure, giving users a plug-and-play opportunity.
 The framework is written in Python and is controllable through various command line arguments that control settings like which LLM to use, which features to enable, how long the conversations are, etc. For local generation, the framework uses vLLM \cite{kwon2023efficient} for efficient GPU utilization and batched inference.

-\textbf{Simulation Setup:} We use Intel's QuestaSim 23.4 to compile, simulate, and extract coverage metrics.
-However, the framework features a simulation API that allows any Verilog simulator to be plugged in.
+\textbf{Simulation Setup:} Intel's QuestaSim 23.4 is used to compile, simulate, and extract coverage metrics.
+However, the framework features a simulation API allowing any simulator to be plugged in.
 We currently support VCS and Verilator.

 \textbf{Design Sources:} We evaluate our framework on two classes of designs.
 (1) \textbf{CVDP\cite{pinckney2025comprehensiveverilogdesignproblems} designs:} These are obtained from the agentic verification related problems in the CVDP benchmark suite (cid12-14).
 Because the CVDP dataset has many different problems, we use a subset of the suite that has complete design specifications and design code available.
 There are a couple of designs from the CVDP verification subset that are missing source files, so they were excluded from the subset we used.
 This resulted in 14 usable designs that have been incorporated.
 (2) \textbf{GitHub designs:} Since CVDP has only been recently released, we started creating a dataset of open-source designs from GitHub.
 It was challenging to find designs with specifications and with verification collateral on GitHub.
 We use twelve designs from GitHub \cite{secworks_vndecorrelator, avashist_fifo, secworks_uart, secworks_sha1, secworks_chacha, secworks_trng, mczerski_sdcard, samidhm_float, utlca_pooling} for evaluating Spec2Cov.
 We include these designs to increase the complexity diversity of the subset we are experimenting with.
 Notably, the seven hardest designs we use are all sourced from GitHub.
 These designs allow us to evaluate the performance of Spec2Cov on harder problems than CVDP.